Melissa Wijfje: Career

 In 2015 Wijfje won the ISU World Junior Speed Skating Championships in Warsaw, Poland after winning the 1500 and 3000 m events.
 Additionally she won the gold medal at the team pursuit event with Sanneke de Neeling and Esmee Visser.

 Wijfje finished third at the ISU World Cup 5000 m event in Heerenveen in December 2016, her first career World Cup medal.

-She was a member of Team JustLease and when that team folded became part of Team Talentned.
-She presently skaats for Team Zaanlander.
+Wijfje pulled off an upset victory by winning the 1500m at the 2020 Dutch Single Distance Championships, winning her first national title.
+Later that season, together with Ireen Wüst and Antoinette de Jong, she took the team pursuit gold at the European Championships in Heerenveen, and won a silver in the team pursuit at the World Single Distances Championships in Salt Lake City.

+Wijfje missed out on qualification for the 2022 Winter Olympics and struggled with a persistent lower leg injury in following seasons.

+Following the 2025–26 season, Wijfje announced her retirement at age 30.

+Personal life

+In 2024, Wijfje married fellow speed skater Marcel Bosker.

 Personal records

 As of 23 January 2022, Wijfje was placed 15th on the adelskalender with a points total of 158.148.